GPU Cloud

 12print(resp.choices[0].message.content)

-For a JupyterLab, ComfyUI, Web Terminal, or Ollama template, open the connect base in your browser or point the relevant client at it.
+For JupyterLab, ComfyUI, Web Terminal, or Ollama, open the instance connect URL from the dashboard or send requests to the relevant connect path.